erickrj003/erickrj003.github.io/pages/index.md

 ---
-layout: page
+layout: homepage
 home-title: Welcome!
 description: An online resource for following the Johnson Family Great Adventure
 permalink: /
 cover: /assets/img/wheelbarrow.jpg
 ---

-## Welcome!
-This is a website for us to post life updates or interesting things I find that I want to post about.
+## Hey there, this is Erick.

 ### Click an option in the Blog dropdown to start reading.
 You can find blog posts by category, tag, or date - whatever makes the most sense to you.